 Ingredient Notes:

-- Gluten Free Flour Blend - I used Cup4Cup, but other blends should work well.
-The purpose of the flour in this recipe is to thicken the caramel sauce and make the biscuit topping.
+- Gluten Free Flour Blend – I used Cup4Cup, but other blends should work well.
+The purpose of the flour in this recipe is to thicken the caramel sauce and makes the biscuit topping.

-- Apples - My favorite apples to use in this recipe are Granny Smith and Pink Lady.
-I think tart apples work best with the caramel flavors.
+- Apples – My favorite apples to use in this recipe are Granny Smith and Pink Lady.
+I think tart apples work best with caramel flavors.

 - Brown Sugar - You can use light or dark brown sugar in this recipe.
 Be sure to check to verify the brown sugar is gluten free.

-- Milk - You can use non-dairy milk as I did or regular milk.
+- Milk – You can use non-dairy milk, as I did, or regular milk.

-- Ground Cinnamon - Sometimes spices can be cross-contaminated with gluten so be sure to use a safe brand.
-I like Penzey's and McCormick because they are.
-(McCormick's allergy statement: "All of our single ingredient spices are gluten-free.
-Our single ingredient spices are 100% pure, with nothing additional added to them.")
+- Ground Cinnamon – Sometimes spices can be cross-contaminated with gluten, so be sure to use a safe brand.
+I like Penzey’s and McCormick because they are.
+(McCormick’s allergy statement: “All of our single ingredient spices are gluten-free.
+Our single-ingredient spices are 100% pure, with nothing additional added to them.“)

 - Butter - Please use unsalted butter.
 If you are dairy-free, use dairy-free butter.